AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 ![](assets/deliverability_qualif_status.png)

->[!NOTE]
->
->For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the bounce qualifications in the **[!UICONTROL Delivery log qualification]** table are no longer used for synchronous delivery failure error messages.
+For hosted or hybrid installations, if you have upgraded to the Enhanced MTA:

+* The bounce qualifications in the **[!UICONTROL Delivery log qualification]** table are no longer used for synchronous delivery failure error messages.
 The Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.

->
->Asynchronous bounces are still qualified by the inMail process through the [!UICONTROL Inbound email] rules.
+* Asynchronous bounces are still qualified by the inMail process through the **[!UICONTROL Inbound email]** rules.
 For more on this, see [Email management rules](#email-management-rules).

->
->For instances using the Enhanced MTA without **Webhooks/EFS**, the [!UICONTROL Inbound email] rules will also be used to process the synchronous bounce emails coming from the Enhanced MTA, using the same email address as for asynchronous bounce emails.
+* For instances using the Enhanced MTA without **Webhooks/EFS**, the **[!UICONTROL Inbound email]** rules will also be used to process the synchronous bounce emails coming from the Enhanced MTA, using the same email address as for asynchronous bounce emails.

->
->For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).
+For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 ### Email management rules {#email-management-rules}